 Katie Van Buren with Van Buren Photography

-6. Give Back to Kids in Need
+6. Helping Kids in Need

 Photographers can have a wide-reaching impact in their cities as small business owners and community leaders.
 Diane Clifford with Diane Nicole Photography uses her platform to encourage others to donate.

 “I’m asking people to bring a small gift that is suited for children.
 It could be wrapped or unwrapped and I am bringing them to our local boys and girls club.
 For those who bring a gift, they will be put into a drawing to win a $250 gift card to my business towards a session or if they wanted to give it to someone else as a gift.”Diane Clifford with Diane Nicole Photography

 Catherine Taylor of Woodland Fields Photography agrees donating time to the community is important, including school fundraising efforts.